bash-c/main_arena_offset/README.md

 - v0.6 -- fix a small bug.

 ### more
 - You can set the color of the output stream by modifying **main\_arena** as you want.
 I have preset some colors in **main\_arena**.
 And I will add this corresponding function(*-c*) in the near future.
 - Though it works perfect on [libc-databases](https://github.com/niklasb/libc-database) now(*Beta-v0.5*).
 But I'm not sure whether it works well on other libcs so welcome the issues.

 ### To-do list
 - [ ] print helpful information(**main_arena -h**)
 - [ ] check update(**main_arena -u**)
 - [ ] set color easily(**main_arena -c**)
 - [ ] more package manager system support(yum, pacman etc)
 - [ ] test more libcs

+### Make main\_arena\_offset better
+Any suggestion or feature request is welcome!
+Feel free to send a pull request.
+Please let me know if you find any libc that makes main\_arena\_offset fail to find right address.
+And, if you like this work, I'll be happy to be starred grimacing